Step 1: Visual Identification of System Type

 The actual look will vary based on equipment but when you can see the metal box between the unit and the house like the picture below you’ve got a package unit.

 The split A/C and Furnace is the type of system most people are familiar with.
 In this setup the outdoor unit has the shape that most people associate the air-conditioners.
 This is the condensing unit.
 Inside, usually in the attic, crawlspace, or closet is the component that contains the blower, furnace (if equipped) and evaporator coil.
+The condensing unit will be located outside the house and has a more traditional look, similar to the picture below.

 Step 2: Identifying the Make, Model, Age, and Size